ACS CCC News

-The American Cancer Society (ACS) and the Centers for Disease Control and Prevention's (CDC) National Comprehensive Cancer Control Program have collaborated to release an updated version of the guide entitled PSE Change Guide: Policy, Systems, and Environmental Change in Comprehensive Cancer Control.
-The 2022 guide incorporates the latest research, case examples, and resources from partners across the country.
-The guide explains what the PSE change approach is, key themes from recent literature, and the process for increasing coalition capacity to implement PSE changes.
+Don't miss the 2022 Summer Series on PSE Change!
+The recently revised guide entitled PSE Change Guide: Policy, Systems, and Environmental Change in Comprehensive Cancer Control is the springboard for the series, exploring what the PSE change approach is, key themes from recent literature, and the process for increasing coalition capacity to implement PSE changes.

-- Tuesday, July 26, 2022, 3:00pm –4:00pm EST
+- Performing Environmental Scans in PSE on Tuesday, July 26, 2022, 3:00–4:00 pm EST

-- Tuesday, August 23, 2022, 3:00pm –4:00pm EST
+- Promoting awareness of PSE Interventionson Tuesday, August 23, 2022, 3:00–4:00 pm EST

 COVID & Cancer News